 If you stop or even reduce the gluten consumption before going for celiac disease tests, the test results might change significantly.

 Celiac disease mostly tends to run in families (genetic).
 If, for any reason, anyone in your family has the symptoms, inform your doctor.
 We are advising you to ask your doctor about getting tested if you or any family member has a risk factor or being diagnosed with celiac disease.

 Currently, there is no approved treatment plan; that is why your doctor will be advising you on your treatment journey.
 Adjuvant radiotherapy and chemotherapy are under consideration, and other options are being explored based on available data on colon carcinoma.

 How to prevent complications

-Delayed diagnosis and prolonged course of the celiac disease are associated with the development of small intestine cancer in celiac patents, so it is imperative to diagnose it at an early age and take precautionary measures to prevent complications6.
+Delayed diagnosis and prolonged course of the celiac disease are associated with the development of small intestine cancer in celiac patents, so it is imperative to diagnose it early and take precautionary measures to prevent complications.